jonathanhogg/flitter/docs/install.md

 Importantly, this **will not work on Python 3.12**.
 This version introduced a change in the profiling API that Cython is not compatible with.
-If you are using Python 3.12, then you will need to do a parallel install of 3.11 and create a second virtual environment in which to do coverage analysis.
+If you are using Python 3.12, then you will need to do a parallel install of either 3.11 or 3.10 and create a second virtual environment in which to do coverage analysis.

-You can then generate a code coverage report for the test suite with:
+Once you have a coverage-enabled build, you can generate a code coverage report for the test suite with:

 ```console
 $ pip3 install coverage